RafalKucharskiPK/rafalkucharskipk.github.io/_posts/2021-09-30-Michal-joins-the-team.md

 img:
 ---

-New member of the team Michal Bujak joined us to research on topologies of ride-pooling networks.
-Welcome
+📢📢📢 New member of the team [**Michal Bujak**](https://rafal-kucharski.u.matinf.uj.edu.pl/research/michal_bujak/) joined us 🤝 to research on topologies of ride-pooling networks.
+Welcome!